-First held in January 2014, The Uta Hagen Institute’s Hagen Teacher’s Lab 1 is an intensive, six-day program where artists and educators from around the world come to continue their professional development.
+Held annually at HB Studio since 2014, The Uta Hagen Institute’s Hagen Teacher’s Lab 1 is an intensive, six-day program where artists and educators from around the world come to continue their professional development.
 The program is designed to serve teachers, future teachers, and professional actors who wish to explore and expand their understanding and experience of Uta Hagen’s approach to acting and teaching.

 The extremely practical exercises found in Uta Hagen’s world-famous books, Respect for Acting and A Challenge for the Actor, probe the depths and heights of human behavior.
 They offer the actor a structure for lifelong practice exploring the dynamic interaction between sensory/emotional experience and the creative imagination.
 They hone the actor’s ability to actively live through the circumstances of the play and the character’s dilemma.
 When the work becomes a part of the actor’s process, unpremeditated truthful behavior replaces cliché and easy sentiment in performance.
 The actor grows to honor an authentic, present and intuitively responsive self in the role while making imaginative choices that serve the play.

 Upon registration, you will be given guidelines on how to prepare for the workshop.
 Rehearsal outside class is required.